 Be patient.
 Learn your niche.
 Consult with your peers.

-Eric Reese was born and raised in Philadelphia, Pennsylvania and attended the Community College in the city.
-He works as a community organizer and is an advocate for social justice, particularly for youth of color and was the recipient of the first Mayoral Scholarship of Philadelphia (1993) and the Philadelphia Federation of Teachers Human Relations Award (1989).
+Eric Reese was born and raised in Philadelphia and is the recipient of the first Mayoral Scholarship of Philadelphia (1993) and the Philadelphia Federation of Teachers Human Relations Award (1989).

 Eric began having interest in writing since elementary school (morning journals).
 After years of traveling around the world, he now finds time to write stories based on real-life scenarios.

 In his spare time, Eric plays video games and follows the NBA, NFL and World Football.